DongzeHE/scpca-docs/docs/merged_objects.md

 Multiplexed libraries will contain several additional per-cell data columns in the main `colData` data frame (accessed with `colData(merged_sce)` [as above](#singlecellexperiment-cell-metrics)), including cellhash HTO QC statistics and results from demultiplexing analysis.
+Statistics were calculated and demultiplexing was performed separately on each library before objects were merged.

 | Column name                 | Contents                                                         |
 | --------------------------- | ---------------------------------------------------------------- |